mucherino/teaching/GPU/matrix-by-matrix.md

 	Computing the vector sum on CPU ...  done: elapsed time =  2.3357; verification: 3 + 3 = 6
 	Computing the vector sum on GPU (non-coalesced) ...  done: elapsed time =  0.1816; verification: 8 + 0 = 8
 	Computing the vector sum on GPU (coalesced) ...  done: elapsed time =  0.0820; verification: 7 + 9 = 16

+Can you explain why the version of the kernel based on coalesced memory access is faster?

 ## Links